-The quick check for foreign content is to make sure that there is not foreign text.
+The quick check for foreign content is to make sure that there is no foreign text.
 If there is, open the link and see what type of site it leads too.
-If the site is relevant but just in a different language this is okay, but if the site is irrelevant then it means its spam.
+If the site is relevant but just in a different language, this is okay, but if the site is irrelevant, then it means its spam.

 First, you will want to take a look at the graph to see what kind of trend the site is showing here compared to the Google Analytics graph (analytics graph will be more accurate), but always good to have another piece of evidence to go off of.

-The second thing you want to check are the keywords its ranking for in Google or other search engines.
-If it’s an Amazon Associate site or some other affiliate website, is it ranking for some good buyer intent keywords in the top 10 and are there some keywords in the top 10-30 that have potential to improve?
-Or if its an Adsense site, we want to see it ranking for keywords that have a high CPC.
+The second thing you want to check is the keywords it is ranking for in Google or other search engines.
+If it’s an Amazon Associate site or some other affiliate website, is it ranking for some good buyer intent keywords in the top 10 and are there some keywords in the top 10-30 that have the potential to improve?
+Or if it is an AdSense site, we want to see it ranking for keywords that have a high CPC.

-As we can see from the below image, 2 of the more trafficked keywords have 2018 in them and since we are in 2019, these keywords aren’t really being searched anymore.
+As we can see from the image below, two of the more trafficked keywords have 2018 in them, and since we were in 2019, these keywords aren’t really being searched anymore.
 Just planning to change the keywords to the current year is a good thing to do but there is no certainty that similar rankings will be achieved.

 Traffic % is spread out amongst multiple pages.

-Two things are wrong with this, one is the fact that there are only 3 pages total so the site is very thin.
-The second is that all the traffic is going to only one of these 3 pages.
+Two things are wrong with this.
+One is the fact that there are only three pages total so the site is very thin.
+The second is that all the traffic is going to only one of these three pages.

-In the photo below you can see that the URL rating (UR) and domain rating (DR) are very low.
-You can also see by looking at the referring domain chart that its on a downwards trend for losing backlinks which is not good, we want sites that have either a stable trend or an upwards trend.
+In the photo below, you can see that the URL rating (UR) and domain rating (DR) are very low.
+You can also see by looking at the referring domain chart that it is on a downward trend for losing backlinks which is not good; we want sites that have either a stable trend or an upward trend.